transloadit/uppy/packages/@uppy/screen-capture/README.md

 ![CI status for Companion tests](https://github.com/transloadit/uppy/workflows/Companion/badge.svg)
 ![CI status for browser tests](https://github.com/transloadit/uppy/workflows/End-to-end%20tests/badge.svg)

-The Webcam plugin for Uppy lets you take photos and record videos with a built-in camera on desktop and mobile devices.
+The screen capture plugin for Uppy lets you take photos and record videos with a built-in camera on desktop and mobile devices.

 Uppy is being developed by the folks at [Transloadit](https://transloadit.com), a versatile file encoding service.